mariohernandez/mariohernandezio/src/blog/vitejs.md

 * Inside **components**, create these directories: **01-atoms**, **02-molecules**, **03-organisms**, **04-layouts**, and **05-pages**.
 * While we're at it, delete the **stories** directory inside **src**, since we won't be using it.
 * Also while at it, create a new file named **.nvmrc** in the root of your project
-    * Inside `.nvmrc` add the following: `v20.12.2` (This is the node version the project uses).
-This ensures everyone working in the project uses the same version of node.
+    * Inside `.nvmrc` add the following: `v20.13.1` (This is the node version the project uses).
+This ensures everyone working in the project uses the same NodeJS version.

 {% raw %}
 <span class="callout">
-<strong>NOTE</strong>: We will not use all these directories in this tutorial, but we created them simply to make you aware of which folders you will ultimately need.
+<strong>NOTE</strong>: We will not use all these directories in this tutorial, but we created them simply to inform you of the typical directories you will need.
 </span>
 {% endraw %}

 ### Add pre-built components

-As our environment grows we will have components inside those folders, for now, download the following pre-built components so we have something to test our environment with:
+As our environment grows we will have components inside the new directories, but for now, we will add pre-built components to have something to test our environment with:

-* **01-atoms/button & title** [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-atoms){target=_blank rel=noopener}
+* [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-atoms){target=_blank rel=noopener} the **button** and **title** atoms
-* **02-molecules/card** [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-molecules){target=_blank rel=noopener}
+* [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-molecules){target=_blank rel=noopener} the **card** molecule
 * Save them all in their contentpart directories in your project.
 Then run:

 {% raw %}